boyleworkflow/boyle/notes/internal-python-dsl/implementation-theory.md

 ## Algorithm for Known/Unknown/Undecidable

 Partitions a set of definitions into {Known, Unknown, Undecidable}.
 The algorithm guarantees that Unknown = \varnothing \implies Undecidable = \varnothing.
+In other words, in a set of definitions, at least one will be Known or Unknown.
+They can not all be Undecidable.

 Take C_0 = root nodes